awareness acknowledgement acceptance action

 A son talks about how conspiracy theories have torn his family apart and how to talk to friends and family affected.

-Doctor Fake New.
+Doctor Fake News.
 Fake news pays.
 Medical student Elena ran out of money, so she joined her friends in Veles, North Macedonia, writing fake stories for cash.
 How do people end up writing fake news for a living?

+Missing Crypto Queen.
 Dr Ruja Ignatova persuaded millions to join her one coin digital currency financial revolution.
 Powered and gained exponential traction with social media.
 Then she disappeared.
 Why?
 Jamie Bartlett investigates a story of greed, deceit and herd madness…and people are still handing over their money.

+Two minutes past nine.
 Journalist Leah Sottile investigates the legacy of theOklahoma City bombing attack in a series that gets into the heart of America’s far-right today.

 Recorded over some of the most divisive and turbulent months in recent American political history, Two Minutes Past Nine explores and questions the changing face with far right extremism in all its chaos and conspiracism.
-Takes you up to present day events
+Takes you up to present day events.

 The Turner diaries referenced in Two minute past nine podcast.
 Interview with Kelvin Pierce son of Turner who wrote the reference book for past and present day white supremacists in America.

+Intrique Mayday.
+When James Le Mesurier fell to his death in Turkey he left behind a tangle of truths and lies about his involvement with the White Helmets first responders in Syria.
 Journalist Chloe Hadjimatheou says: “making this series has been an extraordinary experience, as listeners will discover.
 It started out being an investigation into the story of a a man with an astonishing life and a mysterious death but it ended up taking me on a bizarre journey down rabbit holes of misinformation.
 Ultimately this is a story about how truth functions in modern warfare.”

 Fatwa is a ten-part series telling the hidden story of the 1989 fatwa issued against Salman Rushdie – the forces which led to the death sentence and the consequences for all of us.
 The series covers a 20-year period from 1979 to 1999 and explores race relations in Britain, identity, free speech and the connection between the fatwa and contemporary jihad.